nwahmaet/IdM_Sample/README.md

    new workspace or reuse an existing one.

 1) Import the projects used.
 Select File > Import > Existing Projects into Workspace, and select the 'Select archive file' option.
-Select the PUG_US_13-IdM.zip file and select all of the available projects, including the 'Servers' project.
+Select the root folder into which this repository has been cloned and select all of the available projects, including the 'Servers' project.

 2) Each of the projects has a readme.txt in it that describes how to set that project up.
-The idm-separate-bl, idm-separate-sts and idm-single projects have associated databases.
-Once these are set up, they should be added to their repsective projects via the Project > Properties > Progress OpenEdge > Database Connections dialog and the 'Configure database connections' link.
+The idm-appserver-bl and idm-appserver-sts projects have associated databases.
+Once these are set up, they should be added to their respective projects via the Project > Properties > Progress OpenEdge > Database Connections dialog and the 'Configure database connections' link.

 3) Set up the runtime environment for the HTTP server.
 Open the Window >